The Location Portraiture and Lighting Masterclass | Varanasi, India | late January - early February 2020

 For those interested, we will schedule a class on composition and postprocessing.

-While most travel photography workshops have an 8:1 or even a 10:1 guest:instructor ratio, we have purposely limited the number of participants on this trip to only eight.
-With two instructors, this makes for an incredible 4:1 guest:instructor ratio.
+While many travel photography workshops have an 8:1 or even a 10:1 guest:instructor ratio, we have purposely limited the number of photographing participants on this trip to only six.
+With two instructors, this makes for an incredible 3:1 guest:instructor ratio.
 Therefore, we expect this Masterclass to sell out quickly.
-In fact, the February 2017 edition sold out within the hour.
-We regret that we cannot hold spaces: all eight spots will be allotted on a first come, first served basis.
+In fact, one of the previous editions sold out within the hour!
+We regret that we cannot hold spaces: all six photography spots will be allotted on a first come, first served basis.

 This workshop is open to all levels of photographers using mirrorless or DSLR-style cameras who know the basics about operating their cameras.
 We've called this a 'Masterclass' because that's what we want you to be by the time you return back home: a master of lighting, both available light and flash, and any mix in between.

 Final pricing hasn’t been set yet, but will be somewhere in the range of $ 5.500.
 A discount is available for non-photographing partners.
 The workshop price includes the following: